ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/directives-select-ng-options.md

 ### Array data sources

-For all the examples we use the following array:
+For all the examples, we use the following array:

     users = [
         { id: '800', name: 'Bill Mayer', role: 'Admin' },